We will change your SSH keys and you will like it

 A recent slashdot post was discussing a privilege escalation hole in Android and by looking at the comments, it was obvious to me that most geeks just don't get it when it comes to security.

 Android has a huge, gaping security hole but it isn't a technical one, it's the design.
-The flaw is the same one that afflicted ActiveX in . . .
+The flaw is the same one that afflicted . . .